Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Simulation and Results

 \subsubsection{PAPR Reduction and Statistical Analysis}

-The PAPR is a critical bottleneck for PA efficiency in multi-antenna systems.
-We evaluate the statistical distribution of these peak power events using the Complementary Cumulative Distribution Function (CCDF), which defines the probability that the PAPR of an OFDM symbol exceeds a specific threshold $\gamma_0$.
+PAPR remains a critical bottleneck for PA efficiency.
+We evaluate peak power events using the Complementary Cumulative Distribution Function (CCDF), defining the probability that an OFDM symbol's PAPR exceeds a threshold $\gamma_0$.

-As illustrated in Fig. \ref{fig:papr_ccdf}, the proposed BC-TAS architecture exhibits a profound statistical advantage over conventional multiplexing-based methods.
-While both systems converge at low PAPR thresholds where average signal behavior dominates, they diverge significantly in the high-power tail region.
-At a clipping probability of $10^{-2}$ (1\%), the proposed BC-TAS maintains a PAPR of approximately 7.1~dB, whereas the conventional MMSE MU-MIMO baseline reaches 9.5~dB.

-This significant 2.4~dB reduction in peak power is a direct consequence of the selection-based architecture.
-By leveraging the backscatter link to intelligently select subcarrier-antenna mappings that minimize constructive interference, BC-TAS effectively "truncates" the probability of extreme peak events.
-This reduction in the PAPR tail is the primary driver for the improved hardware linearity and energy harvesting efficiency observed in subsequent analyses.
+As shown in Fig. \ref{fig:papr_ccdf}, BC-TAS exhibits a profound statistical advantage.
+At a $10^{-2}$ clipping probability, BC-TAS maintains a PAPR of $\approx$7.1 dB, while the MMSE MU-MIMO baseline reaches 9.5 dB.
+This 2.4 dB reduction results from the selection-based architecture; by intelligently mapping subcarriers to antennas that minimize constructive interference, BC-TAS effectively ``truncates'' extreme peak events, driving the improved linearity and energy harvesting observed in subsequent analyses.